DaemonAlchemist/phantom.wittrock.us/README.md

          6. Validate and edit the chapter summary to your liking.
       2. Summarize the act.
       3. Validate and edit the act summary to your liking.

-## Known Bugs:

-- Deleting a beat does not refresh the beat list.
-You need to close and re-open the scene.
-- Loading a story does not refresh the interface.
-You need to refresh the page.
-- The Anthropic API requires a proxy due to CORS, so it will only work when running in development mode.

 ## Local Setup